Navigation

 Warning Signs

-Constant guest turnover, low security, and cash payments allow for anonymity. - Add Later
+Constant guest turnover, low security, and cash payments allow for anonymity. - The Exodus Road

-Vulnerable groups staying in hotels (migrants, people facing poverty, families in crisis) are easy targets. - Add Later
+Vulnerable groups staying in hotels (migrants, people facing poverty, families in crisis) are easy targets. - The Exodus Road

 How to Tell